scientific-python/specs/spec-0009/index.md

   - Provide an overview of how the governance model works, why it was chosen, and what it means for the community
 - **Implement the governance structure**
-  - Assign initial roles and responsibilites
+  - Assign initial roles and responsibilities
   - Form any necessary commiittees, councils, or boards as defined by the governance model
 - **Fostering community engagement and ensuring transparency and